KPop Demon Hunters: Cultural impact

-Korean wave
+Korean Wave

-KPop Demon Hunters has been noted, within the context of the Korean Wave, for a global increase in popularity of South Korean culture and media; this increased popularity has acted as a form of soft power for the country.
-Some, like Korean cultural scholar Park Jihyon, said that the film's popularity could likely become a "very important turning point in the history of the Korean Wave."
-Researchers such as Xin Fan and Salas Supalakwatchana have commented on the film as "a major cultural product within the Korean soft power landscape", and as a demonstration of how "animation can serve as an effective medium for cultural representation, capable of merging entertainment value with strategic cultural promotion."
-Cho Jae-hyon of Hankook Ilbo opined that KPop Demon Hunters represents a "new phase" of the Korean Wave where "the production and consumption of Korean-themed content" occurs abroad rather than being created within South Korea and then exported.
-Moon Dong-yeol of The Hankyoreh similarly argued that KPop Demon Hunters represents this phase's denationalization, where "we can no longer define [the Korean Wave] simply as something that was 'made in Korea.
+KPop Demon Hunters has been noted within the context of the Korean Wave, a global increase in popularity of South Korean culture and media that has acted as a form of soft power for the country.
+Some, like Korean cultural scholar Park Jihyon, said that the popularity could likely become a major turning point in the Korean Wave's history.
+Researchers such as Xin Fan and Salas Supalakwatchana have commented on the film as "a major cultural product within the Korean soft power landscape", and as a demonstration of the medium of animation as being "capable of merging entertainment value with strategic cultural promotion".
+Cho Jae-hyon of Hankook Ilbo opined that KPop Demon Hunters represents a new phase of the Korean Wave, in which Korean-themed content would be produced abroad rather than being created within South Korea and then exported.
+With KPop Demon Hunters, Cho highlighted the production team as largely being non-Korean.
+Moon Dong-yeol of The Hankyoreh similarly argued that KPop Demon Hunters represents a denationalization of the Korean Wave, not being limited to production solely within South Korea.

-Grace Kao, for Foreign Policy, argued that "at its core, KPop Demon Hunters is a rebuke of" the localization trend where "some entertainment companies are embracing K-pop groups and songs that use local cultural elements over strictly Korean ones".
-She commented the film "shows that consumers are not looking for a product stripped of Korean cultural elements or Koreans themselves" and that media "does not need to emulate American or any other pop culture to be successful".
-Michelle Yee Hee Lee of The Washington Post wrote that within South Korea, the film had taken the country "by storm," even embraced by businesses and governments, due to its "broad appeal" as an animated film, with products, art classes based around themes from the film, and "renewed interest" in the country's "history and heritage".
-Kao highlighted that not only does the film's "visual choices" reflect Korean culture but also the plot "honors Korean heritage and identity", noting "many of the songwriters and artists involved in the film are part of the Korean diaspora, and K-pop itself owes much to Koreans who moved from Australia, Canada, and the United States to Korea to participate in the music industry".